Players - Gary Gillespie

 Gillespie made the most of his 19 starts in the 1984/85 season as a replacement for injured Lawrenson and also on occasion as a midfield player.
 He hadn’t featured for the first team in a month when Lawrenson’s shoulder injury in the third minute of the 1985 European Cup final at Heysel enabled Gillespie to play in the most important game of his career.
 His foul on Boniek a good yard outside the box led to a controversial penalty that Platini scored the only goal from on this horrible night.
 Kenny Dalglish took over in 1985/86 and Gillespie finally got his breakthrough in the second part of the season when he featured in 24 out of 29 games, again as cover for Lawrenson as well as playing further up field.
 He even scored a memorable hat-trick in a 5-0 win over Birmingham at Anfield on 26 April 1986 when playing in defence.
 He had previously scored one goal for the Reds in 45 appearances so this goal extravaganza came as a surprise to everybody.
 Gillespie’s second goal started with his run from his own half before exchanging passes with Rush to toe-poke past the ‘keeper.
 When Liverpool got their second penalty in the game the Kop demanded that Gillespie was given a chance to complete his hat-trick so Mølby gracefully stepped aside.
 Gillespie was looking forward to playing in the FA Cup final against Everton when a virus kept him out on the big day.
 He also missed the 1989 final and the only FA Cup final he played in was not a good memory as Wimbledon beat Liverpool in 1988.

 The Scotsman played a big part in 1986/87 and the incredible 1987/88 season and the greatest testament to his ability was that Dalglish was forced to move a fully-fit Lawrenson to full-back to accomodate Gillespie alongside Hansen.
 The three also sometimes formed a central defensive unit.
 Injuries all but ruined the next couple of seasons for him, but he did manage to play in 35 matches in Dalglish’s final season in 1990/91.
 When Souness took over he fell out of favour and at 31 years of age Gillespie joined his boyhood idols Celtic where he played 82 matches in three years.
 In the final season of his career, 1994/95, Gillespie featured in four matches for his old club, Phil Neal’s Coventry, before he had to retire due to a serious knee injury.
 Following his retirement he got a coaching position at Coventry.
 Gillespie was on Dave Jones’ coaching staff at Stockport Country when the club got promoted to Football League One in the 1996/97 season.
 Since then he drifted into the media side of football.
-He worked for Radio Merseyside for a number of years and he’s been employed by Liverpool’s official TV channel in recent years.
+He worked for Radio Merseyside for a number of years and he’s been employed by Liverpool’s official TV channel in recent years, in addition to having a column in the matchday programme.

 Appearances per season